HSF/hsf.github.io/organization/_posts/2021/2021-05-06-coordination.md

 ### Webpage

-- Cannot properly deploy to github pages from fork of repository (links won't properly resolve)?
+- Cannot properly deploy to github pages from a fork of the repository (links won't properly resolve)?
     - This seems to be related to the usage of absolute links (e.g. `/css/hsf.css`) without using `{{site.baseurl}}` (which only works if everything is directly relative to the domain, as with the official deployment to `hepsoftwarefoundation.org`, as `/` resolves to that)
 - Some PR with design tweaks:
     * Slightly increase overall font size: